 Step-by-Step:

-Step 1: Add this code to your Activity (e.g. MainActivity.java
+Step 1: Add this code to your Activity (e.g. MainActivity.java)

-2. Creating a Custom Dialog
+.show();2.
+Creating a Custom Dialog

 Step-by-Step: